cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

 Now you are ready to combine this into your own `MySigningStargateClient`.
-It still takes an optional registry, but if that is missing it will add your newly defined default one:
+It still takes an optional registry, but if that is missing it adds your newly defined default one:

 ```typescript
 export class MySigningStargateClient extends SigningStargateClient {